TheUntraceable/HelperBot/README.md

 # What this is
-**I made this discord bot for people who want to learn python but don't know how to start, I would've made this a webstie but I couldn't host the website 24/7.**
+**I made this discord bot for people who want to learn python but don't know how to start, I would've made this a website but I couldn't host the website 24/7.**
 --------------------------------
 # How it works.
 --------------------------------